-The bill amends Florida Statutes to enhance regulations surrounding notaries public and businesses offering immigration services.
-It prohibits notaries public from using certain terms, such as "notario pblico" or "immigration consultant," in their advertisements unless they are authorized to represent individuals in immigration matters.
+The bill amends section 117.05 of the Florida Statutes to prohibit notaries public from using certain terms in their advertisements that may imply they have legal expertise in immigration matters, specifically terms like "notario público," "immigration assistant," and similar titles.
 Additionally, it requires notaries who advertise in languages other than English to include a conspicuous notice stating that they are not licensed attorneys and cannot provide legal advice.
+A new section, 117.051, is created to establish a civil cause of action for individuals harmed by violations of these advertising regulations, allowing them to seek declaratory or injunctive relief, actual damages, and attorney fees.

 Statutes affected: H 915 Filed: 117.05, 908.107